hugochang1/Tutorial/Tools/Git/readme.txt

 $ git blame fileName

 to check a range of specific lines
-$ git branch -L 3,10 fileName
+$ git blame -L 3,10 fileName

 # ----------------- Rollback the file for working directory -----------------
 $ git checkout fileName